wilbyang/MoonMail/README.md

 ## Getting Started

-You need to have installed the [Serverless Framework](https://github.com/serverless/serverless) (version 0.5.2 or higher is required to run the MoonMail API).
+You need to have installed the [Serverless Framework](https://github.com/serverless/serverless) (version 0.5.2 or higher is required to run the [MoonMail API](http://microapps.github.io/MoonMail/).

 Install npm packages: